lukasenko990/Tree-visualization/README.md

 # Tree-visualization

 This is the visualization of operations on trees.
 The goal of this project is to make it easier to understand how operations work on diffrent types of trees.
-Program is being written in Python.
+App was written in Python with Tkinter.

-It should be as simple as it can be.
+# Tree types
+Binary Search Tree
+Red-Black Tree
+Splay Tree
+B-Tree